KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 - Code Generator: Ensures new code follows standards

 **ROI Pitch:**
 "Technical debt is invisible until it's too late.
 Software Entropy makes it visible.
-Prevents 3-day features from becoming 3-week slogs.
 You can see exactly where the problems are and prioritize fixes.
 Plus, new code follows standards, so debt doesn't accumulate."

 ---